18 Simple Steps You Should Take To Achieve Your Career Goals

 The second should look like this “I will have a startup in mobile phone software in location ABC by July 2020”.
 You increase your chances of achieving your goal when you are specific about what you want.

-6. Let Your goals be Measurable and Attainable
+6. Let Your goals be Measurable

 Measurement is not what people take into considerations sometimes.
 The terms you use to set your goals should not be something you cannot measure.
 Measurable goals help you to know how far you have gone and how far you still need to go to reach your target.